This post may contain affiliate links, my full disclosure can be read here. As an Amazon Associate I earn from qualifying purchases.

 It’s been a busy week here on the homestead we are making the most of the warm fall weather to start planting next year’s potatoes.
 There are many benefits to planting potatoes in the fall.

-Years ago we were talking to an “old time” farmer and he told us that when he was a boy they always planted potatoes, garlic, and onions in the fall.
-That really got us thinking about how we organized our planting.
+Years ago we were talking to an “old-time” farmer and he told us that when he was a boy they always planted potatoes, garlic, and onions in the fall.
+That really got us thinking about how we organized our planting and growing of potatoes.

 Potatoes are a very hardy plant.
 Every year we have volunteer potato plants coming up in the garden and they grow and produce just fine.
 So why do we work so hard to try and plant them in the spring when we are busy with other garden jobs?